Understanding SMS spoofing: Risks, prevention, and legitimate uses

 What is SMS spoofing?

 SMS spoofing involves sending text messages with a forged sender ID to make it appear that the message is from a trusted source.
 This technique is often used in scams and phishing attacks to trick recipients into divulging personal information or clicking on malicious links.
-Spoofed messages can look like they are from banks, government agencies, or even personal contacts, making them particularly deceptive
+Spoofed messages can look like they are from banks, government agencies, or even personal contacts, making them particularly deceptive.

 For instance, scammers might use SMS spoofing to send fake notifications about suspicious activities on bank accounts, urging recipients to respond immediately with sensitive information.